Local Radio Personality Ends Treatment on a High Note

 WDCB host uses music to recover from serious illness

 As a composer, pianist and host of “All Things Jazz” and “Swing Shift” on local radio station 90.9FM WDCB, it is an understatement to say Bruce Oscar is passionate about music.
-Following a series of serious health complications this summer, Oscar’s health team at Marianjoy Rehabilitation Hospital, a part of Northwestern Medicine, tapped into that passion to help Oscar get his groove back.
+Following a series of serious health complications this summer, Oscar’s health team at Northwestern Medicine Marianjoy Rehabilitation Hospital tapped into that passion to help Oscar get his groove back.

 After contracting Legionnaire’s disease, a severe type of pneumonia, Oscar developed a life-threatening reaction to the infection called sepsis.
 The sepsis triggered toxic-metabolic encephalopathy, a chemical imbalance in the brain.
 Three weeks in a hospital bed severely weakened Oscar’s muscles and impacted his coordination.